AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicSH.rst

 Dynamic Show show/hide variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will explain how to show and hide variables dynamically.
-This is used in situation where the calculator my have many **different behaviours** with some variables associated to certain calculation but not to others.
+This is used in situations where the calculator my have many **different behaviours** with some variables associated to certain calculation but not to others.

 It can also be used to **give the user extra options** or functionality in certain scenarios.
 You can see a standard example of this when we talk about :ref:`Value setter with custom options<hideShowVS>`